bengrunfeld/shipping-label-maker/README.md

 [x] - Create a folder called `features/shipping-label-maker`.
 This is where you will create the `ShippingLabelMaker` component as well as the steps and the `ShippingLabel` component.
 The feature folder is intended for implementing application specific features.

-[] - Implement the basic Wizard component so that it can accept some steps and react to prev, next and end actions from the steps.
+[x] - Implement the basic Wizard component so that it can accept some steps and react to prev, next and end actions from the steps.
 Don’t worry about styling or passing wizardContext at this time.

-[] - Implement passing of the wizardContext and filling the sender’s address using the first step.
+[x] - Implement passing of the wizardContext and filling the sender’s address using the first step.

-[] - Implement the remaining steps based on the wireframe provided.
+[x] - Implement the remaining steps based on the wireframe provided.
 You should be able to fill in how the remaining steps look.

-[] - [Bonus] Beautify your UI using raw CSS or any UI library of your choice.
+[x] - [Bonus] Beautify your UI using raw CSS or any UI library of your choice.

-[] - [Bonus] Add meaningful validations to your steps.
+[x] - [Bonus] Add meaningful validations to your steps.

 [] - [Bonus] Write the following tests using your favorite testing framework:
 a.
 Wizard moves backwards and forwards based on actions sent by steps.